magnushelliesen/magnushelliesen/README.md

 * 🌍 I'm based in Oslo, Norway ⛰️🇳🇴
 * 🧠 I'm learning Go and Rust, but I'm a _complete beginner_ at this stage 👶🍼
-* ⚡ I once hand-fed a giraffe—a wild one, that could roam freely 🫴🦒
+* ⚡ I once hand-fed a giraffe, a wild one, that could roam freely 🫴🦒

 > [!NOTE]
 > Everything committed to repos on my private GitHub account is developed _**in my own time**_.
-Everything I do at work is committed to repos belonging to that organization's account—some of which are public, but most of which are private.
+Everything I do at work is committed to repos belonging to that organization's account, some of which are public, but most of which are private.

 ### 🚀 Projects:
 - [Streamlit app](https://github.com/magnushelliesen/handwritten-digit-recognizer-app) that uses a pre-trained, home written neural network to recognize handwritten digits on the fly